10 Software Architecture Patterns You Must Know About

 Prior planning and knowledge of a software architecture give a clear idea of how the application and its components will function.
 With an architecture in place, the developing team can adopt the best practices to resolve complex processes and solve any errors in the future.

 Irrespective of the skills and knowledge one has about a programming language, framework, or application, there has to be certain standardized principles.
 With an appropriate application pattern in place, the company can quickly grasp the project’s status.
 In addition, productivity rates improve when an architecture pattern is in place to clarify the project scope.

 There is a thin line between an architecture pattern and a design pattern, and most people get confused between the two.
 For basics, let’s imagine your team given a task to build a house and live in it.

-In a software system, architecture is considered when you have to create business logic, database logic, UI, etc., whereas design patterns are used while implementing business logic or database logic.
+In a software system, architecture is considered when you have to create business logic, database logic, UI, etc., whereas software design patterns are used while implementing business logic or database logic.

 1. Layered Architecture Pattern

 This pattern stands out because each layer plays a distinct role within the application and is marked as closed.
-It means that a request must pass through the layer right below it to go to the next layer.
+It means a request must pass through the layer below it to go to the next layer.
 Another one of its concepts – layers of isolation – enables you to modify components within one layer without affecting the other layers.

 To simplify this process, let’s take an example of an eCommerce web application.
 The business logic required to process a shopping cart activity, such as calculating the cart, is directly fetched from the application tier to the presentation tier.
 Here the application tier acts as an integration layer to establish seamless communication between the data and presentation layers.
 Additionally, the last tier is the data tier used to maintain data independently without the intervention of the application server and the business logic.